hrishikeshSuresh/evmone/docs/efficient_gas_calculation_algorithm.md

 In EVM there are simple rules to identify basic block boundaries:

-1. The following instructions _end_ a basic block:
+1. A basic block _ends_ after the following instructions:
    - `JUMP`,
    - `JUMPI`,
    - `STOP`,